 I’ve stayed in multiple B&B hotels around Europe, and found that they are a reliable yet affordable pet-friendly option, with modern rooms and everything you need.

-This B&B Hotel is located at Fuencarral 52, a fashionable street in the centre of Madrid to the north of Calle Grand Via.
+This B&B Hotel is one of 12 around Madrid.
+It’s located at Fuencarral 52, a fashionable street in the centre of Madrid to the north of Calle Grand Via.
 It’s only 300m from the closest metro station, Chueca, and still within walking distance of Puerta del Sol.
 Rooms feature soundproofing and there’s even a rooftop terrace with views of the city.